Business process analysis model: Techniques and benefits with real-world applications

 Speed: Automated processes operate at a faster rate than their manual counterparts, providing more output.

-Accuracy: Accuracy is enhanced because human input is reduced, and with the chances of error being low, accuracy and consistency of tasks processed are achievable.
+Accuracy: Accuracy is enhanced because human input is reduced, and with the chances of error being low, accuracy and consistency are improved.

-Scaling: Automation allows a firm to expand operations due to scale without necessarily requiring additional resources.
+Scaling: Automation allows a firm to scale operations without necessarily requiring additional resources.

-Cost efficiency: The necessity for labor interference is reduced because of automation, leading to waste reduction.
+Cost efficiency: The necessity for labor is reduced because of automation, leading to waste reduction.

-BPA identifies areas where inefficiency is experienced, and the removal of these inefficiencies through process automation does it more expeditiously, correctly, and efficiently.
+BPA identifies inefficiency, and the removal of these inefficiencies through process automation does it more expeditiously, correctly, and efficiently.

 Flowcharting is one of the most simple and effective methods used in BPA.
 It represents, in a visual diagram, the series of steps in a process.
-Each step, connected by an arrow, describes the series of jobs and the decisions that have to be followed for an activity.
-Flowcharts help businesses outline their workflow and understand a sequence of activities when inefficiencies or even bottlenecks are made conspicuous.
+Each step, connected by an arrow, describes the jobs and decisions that have to be followed for an activity.
+Flowcharts help businesses outline their workflow and understand a sequence of activities when inefficiencies or bottlenecks are identified.

-Flowcharts are not only helpful in analyzing cumbersome processes but also include several decision-making nodes and stakeholders.
-When you put the process on a flowchart, you can easily identify delays and redundancies and implement corrective actions.
+Flowcharts are not only helpful in analyzing cumbersome processes but also include decision-making nodes and stakeholders.
+When you put a process on a flowchart, you can easily identify delays and redundancies and implement corrective actions.

-Root cause analysis, or RCA for short, is a way of finding and concentrating on the root causes of problems in a process rather than addressing symptoms.
+Root cause analysis, or RCA, is a way of finding the root causes of problems in a process rather than addressing symptoms.
 In BPA, this allows businesses to explain why certain inefficiencies or problems exist, helping them devise better solutions.

-Define the problem: Clearly identify the problem being attempted to be solved.
+Define the problem: Clearly identify the problem to be solved.

 Analyze the data: Look for patterns or trends that may explain the root causes of the problem.

-Identify the root cause: Determine the root cause of the problem.
+Identify the root cause: Use all the information collected to determine the root cause of the problem.

-Develop solutions: Formulate actionable solutions that may prevent the root cause.
-The ultimate result of identifying and solving issues based on the root causes of inefficiencies is long-term enhancement in business processes.
+Develop solutions: Formulate actionable solutions for the root cause.
+The ultimate result of the RCA process is the long-term enhancement of business processes.

-VSM is an analytical technique that observes the flow of material, information, and tasks across a process.
+VSM (value stream mapping) is an analytical technique that observes the flow of material, information, and tasks across a process.
 VSM finds waste and inefficiencies by mapping out every step that goes into providing a product or service.
-VSM helps companies identify non-value-added steps and areas where time, energy, and resources are being wasted.
+VSM helps companies identify non-value-adding steps and areas where time, energy, and resources are being wasted.

 A VSM contains:

-Action alan: A roadmap for implementing changes that would eliminate waste and improve efficiency.
+Action plan: A roadmap for implementing changes that would eliminate waste and improve efficiency

 This technique is particularly useful in lean manufacturing and supply chain management.